 While only 1% of cold calls actually lead to appointments, a sales playbook or well-planned cold email script can help you increase your chances of moving the deal forward.

 Content is king.
 Whether it’s blog posts, podcasts, or status updates on social media platforms, people (and buyers) consume a whole lot of content.
 By posting and sharing high-value content, this inbound prospecting technique helps position you (or your company) as an authority in your space and get potential customers interested in learning more about your business.
 When it comes to social media, it is also important to post consistently.
 To do so, you can use Hootsuite or a Hootsuite alternative to schedule your social media posts, publish content ahead of time, and keep your audience engaged.
 Once you’ve made a name for yourself, or you’ve published enough helpful content, you’ll have customers reaching out to you to set up a call, without even having to raise a finger.

 Up to 91% of B2B buyers are heavily influenced by word-of-mouth recommendations, yet only 40% of sales reps actually ask their customers for referrals.
 If you’re not already asking for referrals from existing clients, you could be missing a huge opportunity to fill your sales pipeline.

 This inbound sales prospecting technique brings leads to you through past happy customers.
 After all, if they have good things to say about your business, they’re more likely to share their experience with their peers.
 And if any of them happen to fit your ideal customer profile, a simple referral could translate to a potential opportunity.
-So next time you're checking in with one of your existing customers, don't be afraid to ask them to refer you to other buyers.
+So next time you're checking in with one of your existing customers, don't be afraid to create referral programs and ask them to refer you to other buyers.
 You can even offer an incentive if you think the leads will be promising.

 Now more than ever, video has become an extremely effective sales prospecting technique.
 Depending on the situation, it can be used as an inbound or outbound approach: